Virtual Console: Storage

 Games downloaded from the Virtual Console library can be stored in the Wii's built-in 512 MB flash memory.

 Wii system software versions 2.0 and later allow Virtual Console and WiiWare games to be moved from the console's internal memory to a removable SD card and then back to the same console.

 Wii Menu 4.0 added a new menu to run channels from an SD card provided there is enough free space to hold a copy of the channel in internal memory.
 If the console runs out of memory, the SD menu will offer to move other channels to the SD card.

 Virtual Console games are locked to the Wii on which they were purchased—they cannot be transferred to another Wii via an SD card, although it is possible to purchase games in the Wii Shop Channel and send them as gifts to people on their Wii Friends list.
-This procedure does not work across regions and it has been reported that bought titles cannot be sent to users from other countries either, even if they are on the same region.
-In the event that a Wii is damaged and the Virtual Console games can no longer be played, Nintendo will provide support (if the serial number or console email name can be provided).
+This procedure does not work across regions and it has been reported that purchased titles cannot be sent to users from other countries either, even if they are on the same region.
+In the event that a Wii is damaged and the Virtual Console games can no longer be played, Nintendo will provide support (if the serial number or console e-mail name can be provided).
 Also, if a Wii owner transfers all data on their console to a Wii U, the ability to download those titles from the Wii Shop Channel, along with all save data currently on the Wii, is transferred.